 During the last years, we have seen a shift in how systems are being attacked.
 After a successful compromise, a bot (also referred to as zombie or drone) is often installed on the system.
-This small program provides a remote
+This small program provides a remote control mechanism to command the victim.
+Via this remote control mechanism, the attacker can issue arbitrary commands and thus has complete control over the victim's computer system.

 This technique is used by attackers to form networks of compromised machines (so-called botnets) under a common Command and Control (C&C) infrastructure.
 With the help of a botnet, attackers can control several hundred or even thousands of bots at the same time, thus enhancing the effectiveness of their attack.
 In this section we discuss concepts behind bots and botnets.
 We show how bots can be used to attack other systems or how they can be used as spyware and provide several real-world examples of this threat.